LucasPB710/EdnaldoPP/README.md

 You can create a file with any extension that you want, you can find sample files in the folders Arquivos, or in Arquivos/Windows, you will find some .epp or .edl files, if you want to know what each command does: [commands](Comands.md)

+after you create the ednaldo++ file, you can click in the RUN button, will ask for a file name, so you put the name or path to the file you just created

+one important thing in Ednaldo++ is the spaces, if you type Ed:Myvar the program will not understand, but if you type Ed: MyVar, the program will run fine

+### Who is ~~the sister~~ Ednaldo Pereira and what is Ednaldo++ (or ednaldoPP)

+Ednaldo pereira is a brazilian singer, he is often associated with some memes.

+This ""Programing language"" is based on his speechs and lyrics

+~~the sister~~ is a reference to his song "Who is the sister"

 # Lista com os comandos de EdnaldoPP: